mojoaar/liquidplanner-powershell/README.md

-# liquidplanner-powershell
+# PSLiquidPlanner
-This PowerShell module provides a series of cmdlets for interacting with the ServiceNow REST API
+This PowerShell module provides a series of cmdlets for interacting with the Liquid Planner API